ABDULSABOOR1995/Credit-Cart-Fraud-Detection--Kaggle-Project-/README.md

 <a id='h1'></a>
 ### 1. Data Reading & Understanding:
-First I read <b>"creditcard.csv"</b> file in pandas and created its data frame and then I started understanding data by applying basic pandas statistical methods on the data frame.
+First I read the <b>"creditcard.csv"</b> file in pandas and created its data frame and then I started understanding data by applying basic pandas statistical methods on the data frame.

 <br><br><br>
 ![Screenshot_63](https://user-images.githubusercontent.com/46135898/68549133-b7f06c80-0416-11ea-9da3-94304628f9c2.png)